Intermodalics/pickit-docs/docs/examples/pickit-example-case-depalletizing-buckets.rst

 .. image:: /assets/images/faq/depal-buckets-4.png

-A speacial class of 4 DoF robots, commonly used in depalletizing applications, are portal robots.
+A special class of 4 DoF robots, commonly used in depalletizing applications, are portal robots.
-These robots consist in three movable axes, allowing the flange to translate in the X, Y and Z directions, and one rotating joint, allowing the flange to rotate around its Z-axis.
+These robots consist in three movable axes, allowing the flange to translate in the X, Y and Z directions, and a rotating joint at the bottom of the vertical axis, allowing the flange to rotate around its Z-axis.

 .. image:: /assets/images/examples/example_portal.png
+   :scale: 70 %
+   :align: center

-In the image below, the camera is mounted on an extension, so that it can face the scene at a higher distance.
+In the example below, the camera is mounted on an extension, highlighted in yellow, so that it can face the scene at a higher distance.

 .. image:: /assets/images/examples/example_portal_extension.png